 How do I know what is in season?

 This is the most obvious question that you need to answer when it comes to cooking in season.
-The more you know about what is in season, the better you’ll be able to meal plan and choose recipes to make each day or week.
+The more you know about what is in season, the better you’ll be able to meal plan.
+This will help you as you choose recipes to make each day or week.
 I’ve put together a list for each season below.
 Note this is called a quick start guide for a reason!
-This is not every single piece of produce that is in season each year, but they are some of the most popular (and some personal favorites of mine).
+This is not every single piece of produce that is in season each year.
+However they are some of the most popular (and some personal favorites of mine).

-Whenever spring starts, I’m always so thrilled to take a step out of the heavy comfort food, and into something fresh and bright.
+Whenever spring starts, I’m always so thrilled to take a step out of the heavy comfort food.
+It’s a lovely transition into foods that are fresh and bright.

 Fruit lovers unite, because summer is the season to embrace!